 1. Vaccines Are Pup-portant

 When you choose to vaccinate your dog, you’re protecting them from a host of diseases.
-Your dog is playful and curious, but they can interact with a rabinous animal that can bite them.
+Your dog is playful and curious, but he can interact with a rabinous animal that can bite them.
 You don’t want your best paw-pal to contract rabies because it’s incurable.
 By vaccinating your pooch, you’ll also be protecting yourself and anyone your canine interacts with.

 2. What Vaccinations Will You Need?